Nidha5104/self-pruning-neural-network/README.md

 ## 💡 Observations

-- The model achieves **high sparsity (86%+)** with minimal accuracy loss at λ = 1e-5
+- The model achieves **high sparsity (86%+) with strong accuracy** at λ = 1e-5
-- Increasing λ does not always guarantee better pruning due to training dynamics
+- Sparsity does not increase consistently with higher λ due to scaling and training dynamics
 - Gate values tend to become **bimodal (close to 0 or 1)**, indicating clear pruning decisions
 - Larger layers are pruned more aggressively than smaller ones

 ---

+## ⚠️ Behaviour at λ = 1e-4 and 5e-4

+At λ = 1e-4 and λ = 5e-4, the model did not exhibit measurable sparsity (0%).
+This suggests that sparsity regularisation was not effectively influencing pruning at these values.

+This behaviour indicates that sparsity loss scaling is sensitive and may require normalization or further tuning for consistent pruning performance.

+---

-## ⚠️ Note
+## ⚠️ General Note

 Results may vary slightly depending on:
 - Random seed
 - Hardware (CPU vs GPU)
 - Training duration

-Sparsity behaviour is sensitive to λ scaling and may require tuning for optimal performance.